akvelon/DnA_accelerators/dataflow/ml/README.md

 ## Machine Learning with Google Cloud Dataflow

-This part of repo contains the machine learning components written on python to be used in Beam multilanguage pipelines.
+This part of repo contains the machine learning components written in Python to be used in Beam multi-language pipelines.

 * [Tensorflow TFX model training with Apache Beam](salesforce/tfx/regression) - a Python notebook and Python Beam pipeline that demonstrates both Jupyter notebook to train a Tensorflow TFX ML model and the converted Python pipeline ready for Expansion Service use
 * [PyTorch ML model training and Expansion Service for multilanguage pipelines with Apache Beam](salesforce/pytorch/anomaly_detection) - a complete example to train a PyTorch ML model using Apache Beam, convert the notebook to the Python pipeline, create custom Python Transforms and deploy as Apache Beam Expansion Service for Google Cloud Dataflow.